C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 and may lead to a dystonia of *PKA* [gene regulation][wiki:gene-regulation] in the *Hippocampus*, *cerebellum* and *basal ganglia*.
 [Specifically affected][cannabinoid-pathway] are: PRKAR1A, PRKAR1B, PRKAR2A, PRKAR2B, PRKACA, PRKACB and PRKACG.

-##
-### THC, the dopamine system, and the dopamine hypthesis.
-As mentioned before, long term cannabis use favors development of psychotic disorders such as schizophrenia because the mesolimbic system can be directly stimulated by drugs.
-This leads to a chronic imbalance of dopamine levels between the mesolimbic system and prefrontal cortex which is exactly what the dopamine hypothesis postulates.
-In combination with the increased dopamine catabolism of persons with ADHD in the prefrontal cortex this leads to a much higher risk of developing drug induced psychoses such as schizophrenia.

-> *In vivo* microdialysis shows that acute THC increases dopamine efflux in the prefrontal cortex (PFC) [41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R41), striatum [42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R42) and nucleus accumbens

-> Increases in mesolimbic dopamine transmission are observed when animals are treated with all known drugs of abuse, including cannabis

-> The revised dopamine hypothesis states that dopamine abnormalities in the mesolimbic and prefrontal brain regions exist in schizophrenia.

-> DA hypothesis proposed that the positive symptoms of schizophrenia are due to an excess of DA signaling in the striatal and/or mesolimbic areas of the brain[3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R3).
-In contrast, negative symptoms are thought to be related to deficits in prefrontal cortical DA signaling, likely through D1receptors[4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R4),[5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R5)

 # Basics
 ### ATP - Adenosintriphosphat